Smooth Frechet Globalizations of Harish-Chandra Modules: Harish-Chandra modules II: topological properties

-We claim that $\im \phi_{\bf \xi}$ lies in some $[C_m(G)^\infty]^k$ for $m$ suitably large.
+We claim that $\im \phi_\Xi$ lies in some $C_m(G)^\infty \otimes \Xi^*$ for $m$ suitably large.
 In fact choose a Banach globalization $(\pi, E)$ of $V$ with norm $q$.
 Then

 for suitable constants $N$ and $C>0$.
-Hence $\im \phi_{\bf \xi}\subset [C_N(G)^\infty]^k$.
+Hence $\im \phi_\Xi \subset C_N(G)^\infty \otimes \Xi^*$.

-Let now $E_N$ be the closure of $\phi_{\bf \xi}(V^\infty)$ in $[C_N(G)]^k$.
+Let now $E_N$ be the closure of $\phi_\Xi(V^\infty)$ in $C_N(G) \otimes \Xi^*$.

-\begin{lem} With the notation from above, $E_N$ defines a Banach globalization of $V$.
-Moreover, the topology on the smooth vectors $E_N^\infty$ is induced by the $K$-Sobolev norms $(p^N_{K, n})_{m\in \N}$. \end{lem} \begin{proof} It is clear that $E_N$ is a Banach space.
+\begin{lem} With the notation from above, $E_N$ defines a Banach globalization of $V$. \end{lem} \begin{proof} It is clear that $E_N$ is a Banach space.
 With regard to the norm on $E_N$ the operators $\pi(g)$ are bounded by $\|g\|^N$.
 Hence the action is locally equicontinuous.
 Further, as $p_N$ is dominated by $q$ on $V^\infty$ we conclude that all orbit maps $\gamma_v:G\to E_N$ are continuous.
-Thus $G\times E_N\to E_N$ is a representation by Lemma \ref{repcrit}.
-The final statement is obtained from Lemma \ref{l=gkl} and the fact that $\cC$ leaves ${\bf \xi}$ stable (see the proof of Lemma \ref{lem=K}). \end{proof}
+Thus $G\times E_N\to E_N$ is a representation by Lemma \ref{repcrit}. \end{proof}

-From our construction it is clear that the smooth vectors $E_N^\infty$ for $E_N$ coincide with the SF-closure $\phi_{\bf \xi}(V^\infty)$ in $[C_N(G)^\infty]^k$.
+From our construction it is clear that the smooth vectors $E_N^\infty$ for $E_N$ coincide with the SF-closure $\phi_\Xi (V^\infty)$ in $C_N(G)^\infty \otimes \Xi^*$.
 Let us denote the restriction of $p^N$ to $E_N$ by the same symbol.

 Set $N':=2N+k_0$.
 Then there is a natural $G$-equivariant embedding